esosaoh/kubewarden-docs/docs/tutorials/typescript/02-scaffold.md

 webpack 5.101.3 compiled successfully in 1909 ms bats e2e.bats
 e2e.bats
- ✓ reject because hostname is on deny list
+ ✓ reject because hostname is on the deny list
  ✓ accept because hostname is not on the deny list
  ✓ accept because the deny list is empty
  ✓ accept because pod has no hostname set